Huh? Ain't The Holidays Over?

 Also, in many places, especially those of Spanish derived culture, Epiphany is the gift giving day, after the example of the gifts of the Magi.
 This is Los Tres Reyes, the three kings.
 You put your shoes out, and if you're smart put a little hay in there for the camels, in some places (like PR) it's a box of hay under the bed, and you can leave a little note for the present you'd like, and on Epiphany you wake up and there's your presents, brought by the three kings!
 How about that, no clown in a red suit jumping down the fireplace, but the Magi coming by with presents for you just like they did for Christ.

 I read in Spain there have been demonstrations against Santa Claus, a McWorld displacement of bringing gifts to children by the Magi.
 Jolly good show, I say!
-The whole world doesn't have to follow the secular Christmas customs of the United States, and, the Magi are considerably less removed from their Biblical character than Santa Claus is from St Nicholas.
+The whole world doesn't have to follow the secular Christmas customs of the United States, and, the Magi are considerably less removed from their Biblical character than Santa Claus is from the actual St Nicholas.

 But apart from these customs in other places, Epiphany isn't going to be much of a deal here in the US.
 However, there are signs of hope!
 Epiphany may be saved from cultural invisibility by the same commercialisation that has saved Christmas.
 Yes, you read it right, saved Christmas -- think how Christmas would disappear entirely in the secular "politically correct" world were if not for the revenue it generates for the economy and business.
 And, as the Latin presence in the US continues to expand, many retailers are finding that by making more of Epiphany with its gift giving traditions they can extend the harvest of the season besides the "white sales" and such!